zonemaster/zonemaster/docs/specifications/tests/Methods.md

 2. For each *child zone name server name* that is an [in-bailiwick] name server:
    1. Send an A and an AAAA query to all servers in *name server IPs*.
-   2. If a delegation (referal) to a sub-zone of child zone is returned, follow that delegation, possibly in several steps, by repeating the A and AAAA queries.
+   2. If a delegation (referral) to a sub-zone of child zone is returned, follow that delegation, possibly in several steps, by repeating the A and AAAA queries.
-   3. Ignore non-referal responses unless AA flag is set.
+   3. Ignore non-referral responses unless AA flag is set.
 Cached data is not accepted.
 3. Create a list of unique IPv4 addreses and unique IPv6 addresses, respectively, found in the answer sections of the responses for